 A wonderful food tradition to try is none other than the humble sandwich!
 Bocadillos are incredibly common in Spain and Bar Mendizábal serves up some amazing combinations.
 Some options for ingredients include arugula, mango, lamb, avocado or goats cheese — whatever you really fancy!

 If you want to try something a bit more upscale, why not go for a traditional Catalan restaurant?
 L’Antic Forn is as authentic as it gets.
-While serve tons of traditional Spanish and Catalan dishes throughout the year, if you’re around during calçots season you should definitely out the calçotada.
+While they serve tons of traditional Spanish and Catalan dishes throughout the year, if you’re around during calçots season you should definitely out the calçotada.
 To learn more, check out my other blog post.

 Moving on to drinks!
 Yes, there are enough great places to get a drink that I need to highlight some places.
 But, let me start with something a bit different: chocolate milk!
 Something so integral to Catalan childhood is cacaolot, a chocolate milkshake drink.
 Invented in 1931, cacaolot’s history is quite important to Barcelona.
 In 1934, Cacaolat was launched for the first time at the 6th Fira de Mostres in Barcelona and was a great success.
 The drink then disappeared for over a decade!
 Today it is incredibly popular and is sold in every grocery store and most eateries.

 A place with an equally impressive history is Granja M Viader.
 In 1870, the Viader family opened their doors to specialise in dairy products.
 They’ve been serving crema catalana, churros, thick hot chocolate for 125 years.
 They became one of the first places to sell cacaolot and still sell it today.
 Nothing feels more Barcelona-like than this charming cafe.
 It’s so emblematic of the city.
 In fact, rumours say that Picasso used to frequent this cafe to have that delicious hot chocolate.